 Welcome to the MDS Western Ohio Unit.

-Mennonite Disaster Service – Western Ohio Unit responds to recent natural disasters
+Mennonite Disaster Service – Western Ohio Unit responds to natural disasters – Summer 2019

 Thank you to everyone who made Saturday, June 22nd, a day of “rebuilding hope” in a small Dayton Ohio neighborhood.
 Volunteers came from multiple churches and communities throughout Ohio: Hillsborough, Edon, Archbold, Bluffton, West Liberty, Plain City, Mount Vernon, New Carlisle.
 Fifty-four (54) volunteers served with MDS Western Ohio and eight home owners, one church, and one non-profit were assisted throughout the day!
 We were again graciously hosted by Kevin and Beth Smith who continue to offer hospitality beyond description even as they deal with their own losses and share in the losses of so many of their neighborhood friends.